-Running behind the scenes, our clients’ HubSpot instances gives us full visibility over attribution, enabling us to see exactly how each piece of content has influenced a conversion or even sales.
+Running behind the scenes, our clients’ HubSpot instances gives us full visibility over content marketing ROI in the form of attribution, enabling us to see exactly how each piece of content has influenced a sale.

 Yes, creating content is hard.
 But if you’re able to adopt even a few of the tips recommended above, it will get easier.
 Your subject matter experts will find themselves with more time on their hands.
 And you?
 You can get on with proving the return of your marketing strategies, safe in the knowledge that the next draft to land on your desk is front-page worthy.